bbugyi200/MyHugoBlog/content/blog/creating-comment-boxes-in-vim.md

 ## The Demo

-Here's a look at `MakeBox` in action:
+Here's a look at the `MakeBox` function in action:

 <img src="/images/MakeBox_Demo.gif" alt="Demonstration GIF for MakeBox Function"/>